subllings/eurostyle-contonso-ma-unified-data-ai-databricks-fabric/statement/1-eurostyle-contonso-ma-business-case.md

-# EuroStyle–Contoso M&A – Unified Data & AI Platform with Databricks and Azure Fabric
+# EuroStyle–Contoso M&A – Unified Data & AI Platform with Databricks and Microsoft Fabric

 ## Business Case